elliotrosen20/rr-demo/README.md

 ## 2. Tech Stack & Key Decisions

 ### Architecture Choices
-- **Flask** - Flask's lightweight nature allows for rapid prototyping and development.
-This worked well for developing a set of features quickly.
+- **Flask** - Flask's lightweight nature allows for rapid prototyping, which worked well for quickly developing this demo's features.
-- **React + Vite** - React provides a modern frontend for component based architecture with local state management.
+- **React + Vite** - React provides a modern frontend for component-based architecture with local state management.
 - **RESTful API Design** - The APIs in the backend follow REST conventions with resource-based URLs and appropriate HTTP methods.
 There is a single primary endpoint with additional functional routes showing the full API design.
 - **Hardcoded Data** - For demo purposes, real implementation would use a database.
-I decided to use hardcoded mock data for demo purposes to focus on UX and API integration rather than database setup complexity.
+I decided to use hardcoded mock data to focus on UX and API integration rather than database setup complexity.
 - **Component Architecture** - I separated the workflow into distinct React components (VASDemo, VASChecklist, Success).
 Each component has a single responsibility, making the code easier to modify and extend as requirements evolve.
-- **User Flow** - I design a linear 3 step workflow (landing -> checklist -> success) to mirror the structured nature of the VAS process, such that users can't skip critical steps.
-After opening the checklist component, there is a fetch call to the backend to retrieve the VAS requirements for that particular sku.
+- **User Flow** - I designed a linear 3-step workflow (landing -> checklist -> success) to mirror the structured nature of the VAS process, such that users can't skip critical steps.
+After opening the checklist component, there is a fetch call to the backend to retrieve the VAS requirements for that particular SKU.
 The 'Complete VAS' button only enables after all requirements are checked, ensuring 100% task completion.

 ### Database Schema (Production)
 While this demo uses hardcoded data, a production version would use this schema: